 - Finely slice the green onions, separating the green and white portions.
 Add the white portions to the reserved white portion from the grits prep.
 Reserve the green portions for garnish.
-Include the light green, firm bits of scallion with the white portion.
 Finely dice the celery including any leaves.

-- As the bacon crisps, cut off the bottom 1/2-inch of the group of mushrooms and break them into individual mushrooms.
+- Remove the bottom 1/2-inch of the beech mushroom stalks and break them into individual mushrooms.

 - Add 2 Tb of bacon drippings back to the same large nonstick pan used to crisp the bacon.
 Turn the heat onto medium-high.
-Add the mushrooms and sauté for about 3 minutes or until starting to form a nice golden-brown color.
+Add the mushrooms and sauté for about 3 minutes.

-- Once the mushrooms start to brown, add the peppers, celery, and reserved white and light green portions of the green onions.
+- Once the mushrooms start to brown, add the peppers, celery, and reserved white green onions.
 Saute for another 5 minutes or until the vegetables start to soften.
 Once cooked, pour the mushrooms and vegetables into a bowl and set aside.

 - Chop the cooked bacon into small pieces.
 Serve with about 1 C of grits topped with shrimp and sauce, green onions and crumbled bacon.
 Finish with finely grated lemon zest.